Krasnomakov/openMaze_XAI/iter_2/attention/README.md

 It can output raw data on a separate page

 The idea was to use it with **Explainability** backend and interpret it with GPT-4.
-However, at the time of testing
+However, at the time of testing the input exceeded GPT-4 capacity and local LLMs with vector DB were not productive enough on raw attention data.
+Yet, Claude sometimes managed to handle all input and analyse attention correctly, provide insights into weights and token values.

 ---